Paula0923/maternal-employment/README.md

 - Additionally, there is a odf with the **presentation** on my findings and also challenges and limitations of the project.
 You can also find the presentation [**here**]("https://www.canva.com/design/DAGfKMQn6C4/5c0Y3Y31uIcPZIidA-mW7A/edit?utm_content=DAGfKMQn6C4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton").

 ## About the Author
-Paula Boks, based in Riga and Berlin.

-Political Scientist with a love of numbers, currently in an additional qualification program as data analyst.
+Paula Boks, based in Riga and Berlin: **Political Scientist** with a love of numbers, currently in an additional qualification program as **data analyst**.

 ![hands-20333_1280](images/hands.jpg)